trek-view/basecamp/_posts/2021-08-13-turn-360-photos-into-360-video.md

 published: false
 ---

+**A lesson, mostly, in wrangling metadata to ensure proper playback of 360 videos you've just created from a series of photos.**

-In previous posts I've covered, turning 360 videos into a series of timelapse images ([part 1](turn-360-video-into-timelapse-images-part-1) and part 2)
+In previous posts I've covered, turning 360 videos into a series of timelapse images ([part 1](/blog/2021/turn-360-video-into-timelapse-images-part-1) and [part 2](/blog/2021/turn-360-video-into-timelapse-images-part-2))

 You might also want to do the reverse; turn photos into a 360 video.

 For example, [when you want to upload them to the Street View Publish API](/blog/2021/preparing-360-video-upload-street-view-publish-api).

-In this post I want to outline the process of turning your timelapse 360's into a video for Street View, Facebook, YouTube, or whereever else you might want to share them.
+In this post I want to outline the process of turning your timelapse 360's into a video and some of the additional considerations to be aware of for Street View, Facebook, YouTube, or wherever else you might want to share them.

 ## 1. Preparation

 For this guide I'll be using [ffmpeg](https://ffmpeg.org/), a free and open-source project consisting of a vast software suite of libraries and programs for handling video, audio, and other multimedia files and streams.

-You'll also need [EXIFtool](https://exiftool.org/) to write the correct metadata (e.g. `ProjectionType`) into the resulting video.
+You'll also need [EXIFtool](https://exiftool.org/) to write metadata (e.g. `ProjectionType`) into the resulting video.

-You can follow this tutorial using the sample images here.
+As exiftool cannot write in `XMP-GSpherical` tags (more on that later), [you'll also need a copy of this set of scripts from Google on your machine](https://github.com/google/spatial-media).

 I'll use a series of 55 timelapse photos shot using a GoPro Fusion at 5 second intervals and stitched as `.jpg` files at 5.8K.
-[Grab them here](https://drive.google.com/drive/u/1/folders/10IUugn77hfiUjPG-p70knRdZb_u37TB5).
+[Grab them here if you want to follow along](https://drive.google.com/drive/u/1/folders/10IUugn77hfiUjPG-p70knRdZb_u37TB5).

 Of course, you are free to use your own too.